saverymax/qdriven-chiqa-summarization/README.md

 ```
 run_chiqa.sh
 ```
 You are now able to evaluate the BiLSTM output with the evaluation script.
+During inference, the run_classifier.py script will also create output files that can be used as input for inference with the Pointer-Generator or BART.k can be changed in the run_chiqa.sh script to experiment with passing top k sentences to the generative models.

 ### Runnning baselines
-To run the baseline systems, all you have to do is
 ```
 python baselines.py --dataset=chiqa
 ```
-This will run the baseline summarization methods on the two summmarization tasks reported in the paper, as well as on the shorter passages.
+This will run the baseline summarization methods on the two summmarization tasks reported in the paper, as well as on the shorter passages. k (number of sentences selected by the baselines) can be changed in the script.

 ### Evaluation
 Once the models are training and the baselines have been run on the summarization datasets you are interested in evaluating, navigate to the evluation directory.
 To run the evaluation script on the summarization models' predictions, you have a few options: